srl-labs/vscode-containerlab/README.md

 2. Select "Containerlab" from the dropdown menu
 3. Watch the deployment logs in real-time

-## Auto-refresh Behavior
+## Live Updates
-- The Containerlab Explorer automatically refreshes based on the `containerlab.refreshInterval` setting
+- The Containerlab Explorer streams containerlab events, so running labs refresh immediately without polling
 - Labs are consistently sorted:
   - Deployed labs appear before undeployed labs
   - Within each group (deployed/undeployed), labs are sorted by their absolute path